 Second, get out the olive oil and brush 2 tablespoons over the foil to coat it pretty evenly.
-After that take your cutting board and knife to slice the zucchini in slices about 1/3 of an inch thick.
+After that take your cutting board and knife or mandoline slicer to slice the zucchini in slices about 1/8 to 1/4 of an inch thick.

 Next, use the remaining two tablespoons of olive oil to drizzle or brush on the zucchini.
 Once that’s complete salt and pepper the zucchini to taste.

 Parmesan cheese and jalapeño!

 Now’s the fun part!
-Take a good cup of grated parmesan cheese and sprinkle it all over, then top with slices of jalapeño.
-If you are now one for spicy peppers leave the jalapeño off, but let me tell you it’s pretty darn good with the zucchini and cheese.
+Take a good cup of grated parmesan cheese and spread it all over, then top with slices of jalapeño.
+If you are not one for spicy peppers leave the jalapeño off, but let me tell you it’s pretty darn good with the zucchini and cheese.

-Next, grab the edges of the foil with the zucchini and toppings and slide it off the baking sheet and onto the grill on a medium-high heat for twenty minutes or until the edges begin to brown and cheese melts.
+Next, grab the edges of the foil with the zucchini and toppings and slide it off the baking sheet and onto the grill on medium-high heat for twenty minutes or until the edges begin to brown and cheese melts.